bixb922/crank-organ/doc-software/README.md

 However,
 once you configure your microcontroller and enter data in your Tunelib, you should backup relevant files:
+* /tunelib/*.mid: all MIDI files.
+Instead of doing backup, it's probably best to have a /tunelib and a /tunelib_compressed folder somewhere on the PC and then copy the newest MIDI files with the [File Manager](#file-manager) to the microcontroller.
-* /data/tunelib.json: it holds the additional information about each tune)
+* /data/tunelib.json: it holds the additional information about each tune, such as title, genre, year, date added, rating.
 * /data/lyrics.json: the lyrics of the tunes.
 * /data/config.json: contains encrypted passwords, WiFi and general configuration.
+* /data/battery_calibration.json: contains the data to calculate battery usage, if you did a calibration

 Files that may be of interest to backup, only if you change pinout configuration:

 * /data/20_note_Carl_Frei.json or the pinout .json you are using (with the information about MIDI to pin information).
-* /data/pinout.txt (although this file is very easy to restore using the MIDI configuration page)
+* /data/pinout.txt (although this file is very easy to restore using the pinout and MIDI configuration page)

 This really is not very important to back up:
 * /data/history.json: only if you are interested in conserving the history of when tunes have played